V4Fire/Client/src/components/form/b-icon-button/README.md

 # components/form/b-icon-button

-Component to create a button based on icon.
+This module provides a component for creating a button based on a given graphical icon.
-The component simply extends [[bButton]], but overrides layout and slots.
+In fact, this is a regular [[bButton]] component, but with changed markup and styles for buttons without text.

 ## Synopsis

 * The component extends [[bButton]].

 * The component is used as functional if there are no provided `dataProvider` and `href` props.

-* The component can be used as flyweight.

 * By default, the root tag of the component is `<span>`.